RobertRingel/LearningTasks4Programming/Java/02_ExtensionInterface/GPSLocation.md

 The text of the programming task:

 Given is the source code of the GPSPoint-class.
 Develop a class named "GPSLocation" as extension of the GPSPoint-class.
 The new class shall contain an attribute to name the location.
-This attribute shall be unchangable after it was set be the constructor.
+This attribute shall be unchangable after it was set by the constructor.
 A toString-method is also requested for the new class.
 Its implementation shall use the super.toString-method and it shall also provide the location name.
-Code a very short main-method to demonmstrate the class GPSLocation.
+Code a very short main-method to demonstrate the class GPSLocation.

 | **Learning objective**                           | **Task type**   | **Complexity** |
 | ------------------------------------------------ | --------------- | -------------- |